ankane/dbx/README.md

 })
 ```

-For updates inside a transaction, use: [unreleased]
+For updates inside a transaction, use:

 ```r
 dbxUpdate(db, transaction=FALSE)